SunstriderEmu/sunstrider-legacy/doc/install_win.md

    a new variable named `MYSQL_ADD_LIBRARIES_PATH`; and the location of the MySQL headers in a new variabled named `MYSQL_ADD_INCLUDE_PATH`.

 7. Click Generate, and select your compiler.
-We use Visual Studio 12 (2013).
-Be sure not the select the 64 bit version!

 8. Open the `Sunstrider.sln` solution generated in the build directory.